TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 **Selected Research Talks, Workshops, and Summerschools:**
 <!--- Poster at Machine Learning and Dynamical Systems symposium, Fields Institute, 2022.-->
-- Talk jointly with C. Reid, Lovelace-Hodgkin Symposium on AI Ethics, 2024.
+- Talk with C. Reid, Lovelace-Hodgkin Symposium on AI Ethics, 2024.
 - Invited Talk, Underwater Image Analysis from A to Z workshop, 2024.
 - Invited Talk, Oberwolfach meeting on Constrained Dynamics, Stochastic Numerical Methods and the Modeling of Complex Systems, 2024.
 - Invited Talk, New Directions for Stochastic Differential Equations and Machine Learning, ICMS workshop, 2024.